Industry information at your fingertips

 While it's never explicitly stated, Blade is seen with a large supply of Serum, in much smaller bottles from the first film.
-The amount of these he has suggests he does not need to increase his dose - Chances are, once she developed this, Karen left - either to return to a normal life, or to join another group (like the ones in the third film).
+The amount of these he has suggests he does not need to increase his dose - Chances are, once she developed this, Karen left - either to return to a normal life or to join another group.

-There are a number of theories:1.
-A line of dialogue from the film explains this:"He shot himself and then he turned." says Rush, the vampire Blade allows to leave as a "loose end" for showing him Whistler.2.
-Director Guillermo Del Toro argued that no one saw Whistler shoot himself (in the DVD commentary), so he really didn't die in Del Toro's eyes.3.
-A deleted scene from "Blade."
+There are a number of theories: (1) A line of dialogue from the film explains "He shot himself and then he turned." says Rush, the vampire Blade allows to leave as a "loose end" for showing him Whistler; (2) Director Guillermo Del Toro argued that no one saw Whistler shoot himself (in the DVD commentary), so he really didn't die in Del Toro's eyes; and (3) A deleted scene from "Blade."
 When Blade and Karen were climbing out into the daylight after Blade had just blown up Deacon Frost, there was a figure in the background that appeared to be Whistler.
 It was hinting at him returning in a sequel, but they decided to leave it out of the film.
 (Probably because they didn't know if a sequel was to happen yet.)

 Find showtimes, watch trailers, browse photos, track your Watchlist and rate your favorite movies and TV shows on your phone or tablet!